A LESS RETIRING SIXTY (some text hidden)

 Does life really begin at sixty?
 If you're a potential Volvo owner, the answer may well be yes.
 The Swedish maker's third generation S60 saloon is, we're told, the most dynamic Volvo ever, both to look at and to drive, something of a departure for a brand that has built its reputation on substance and safety rather than style and sportiness.
 But then something pretty radical was needed to break the German stranglehold on the BMW 3 Series-dominated mid-sized executive market where this car must compete.
 This MK3 S60 has provided it.
 If in buying a Volvo, you expect all the design flair of a chartered accountancy firm, then this car will come as quite a shock, with sharp styling that sets it apart, both inside and out.
 The promise is that this will be matched with a greater emphasis on driver involvement than any model the company has produced in its history - a much harder thing to deliver.
 Particularly if, as we're promised, all this has been achieved without sacrificing the substance and safety part of the brand value proposition.
 Does it all add up?
 Let's see.

 Volvos have tended to feel like the safe cars they are when you get them out on the road but with this MK3 S60, more emphasis than ever before has been placed on instilling some excitement.
 This third generation S60 design is the first Volvo car to be sold without a diesel offer, signalling the company's commitment to electrification and a long-term future beyond the traditional combustion engine.
 That's some way off yet though and for the time being, most S60 sales will be centred around the brand's usual conventional B5 mild hybrid petrol powerplant, which has a power output of 250hp channelled through 8-speed auto transmission.
-The B5 manages 62mph from rest in 6.5s en route to a maximum of 145mph.
+The B5 manages 62mph from rest in 6.7s en route to a maximum of 145mph.
 The alternative is to opt for the brand's Recharge plug-in technology.
-There are two top AWD variants of this car that use that.
-The standard T8 uses a 303hp version of the 2.0-litre engine and offers a WLTP-rated all-electric driving potential of up to 36 miles when fully charged.
-The ultimate S60 though, is the top 'Polestar Engineered' T8 flagship derivative, which tweaks that petrol powerplant out to 318hp and includes a set of adaptable Ohlins DFD dampers.
-Handling's improved courtesy of 5% stiffer springs and 245-section Pirelli P Zero tyres.
-Whichever of the T8 models you choose, you'll find the engine's total output boosted by an 87hp electric motor powered by a battery pack neatly packaged away in the transmission tunnel.
+There's a top AWD variant of this car that uses that, the T8 AWD Plug-in Hybrid.
+This PHEV version uses a 310hp version of the 2.0-litre petrol engine, further boosted by a 145hp electric motor, this variant offering a 455hp total output and making 62mph from rest in just 4.6s on the way to the top speed that all Volvo models these days share of 112mph.
+All-electric driving range is rated at between 31.1 and 55.9 miles.
+Whatever powerplant you choose in this Volvo, you'll find it has a very laid-back demeanour - which is apparently entirely intentional.
+The Swedish brand reckons that many rival models in this sector are too stiffly set-up, robbing them in extremis of the security and predictability that create a really fluid drive.
+It's an arguable point, but we have to agree that you really do feel confident at speed at the wheel of this car.

 To see the full road test text contact us on 0330 0020 227